zero-to-mastery/old-zero-to-mastery-website/README.md

 This will be the official Zero-to-Mastery website.

-The website is the project with several projects within.
+The website is a project with several projects within.
 These projects are:
 1. Landing Page - a link to the udemy course, summary of the course & video, link to the ongoing projects.
 2. Status Tracker - tracking the progress of opensource projects coming from this course.